Setting up SAML SSO

 Q: What is the SAML SP Entity ID (Audience)?

-This is found on the single sign-on settings page once an identity provider is selected.
+This is found at Admin > Access & provisioning under the SSO tab, once an identity provider is selected.
 For most accounts, this will be app.writer.com though some accounts may see app.writer.com/api/access/saml.

 Q: What SAML binding do you support?